w3f/Grants-Program/applications/Preparing Polkadot pallet_balances for Formal Verification.md

 - A brief description of your project.

 This project is an R&D initiative to further secure Polkadot and subsequent parachains.
-With the recent increase in discussions of stablecoins across all ecosystem, we observed the benefit of gaining mathematical assurance for the safety of functions within `pallet_assets` for future integration of Circle’s CCTP (Cross Chain Transfer Protocol).
+With the recent increase in discussions of stablecoins across all ecosystem, we observed the benefit of gaining mathematical assurance for the safety of functions within `pallet_balances` for existing and future uses.
+As Polkadot continues to grow so should the level of scrutiny when it comes to security.
 Since pallets are an essential part of the Polkadot infrastructure, we want to take a deep look at exactly how the current logic functions. `pallet_balances` is used by every token on Polkadot.
 Within `pallet_balances`, the `fungible` traits are what will be researched specifically.
 We plan how to apply our Rocq-based framework [Inference](https://github.com/Inferara/inference-language-spec/blob/main/README.md) to Polkadot’s fungible trait set.
 Adaptation of the `fungible` trait set for formal verifications within our non-deterministic WASM framework will enable complete trait extraction with validated semantic mapping ready for formal specification.